knative/docs/docs/eventing/debugging/README.md

 ##### Source Controller

-Each Source will have its own Controller. `src` is a `KubernetesEventSource`, so its Controller is:
+Each Source will have its own Controller. `src` is a `ApiServerSource`, so its Controller is:

 ```shell